An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Discretization -- overview II

 The quadratures used in~(\ref{eq:inteqFdisc}) have different orders of accuracy.
 The trapezoidal rule gives exponential convergence in the azimuthal direction; composite Gauss--Legendre quadrature with $n_{\rm pt}=16$ gives 32nd order accuracy for distant interactions in the polar direction; product integration with $n_{\rm pt}=16$ gives 16th order convergence for close interactions.

 The convergence of a mixed-quadrature Nyström scheme is controlled by the error in the quadrature with the lowest order.
 In our scheme, the product integration is the weakest link and it is important to make its error constant small -- something which can be achieved by extra resolution of known functions in singular kernels.
-For example, one can first discretize the parts of~(\ref{eq:inteqF}) that correspond to entries of $B^{(3)}$ using $n_{\rm pt}=32$ and then interpolate the result back to the 16 points per panel on the global grid.
-See~\cite[Section 8.2]{HelsHols14} for details.
-In the numerical examples below we incorporate this convergence enhancement technique called ``scheme B'' in~\cite{HelsHols14}.
+For example, one can first discretize the parts of~(\ref{eq:inteqF}) that correspond to entries of $B^{(3)}$ using $n_{\rm pt}=32$ with $n_{\rm sub}=11$ and then interpolate the result back to the 16 points per panel on the global grid.
+See ``scheme B'' of~\cite[Section 8.2]{HelsHols14} for more details.
+In the numerical examples below we incorporate a simple version of this convergence enhancement technique.
+The result, typically, is a 30 per cent reduction in the number of global grid points needed to reach a given accuracy in $\varrho_n$.
+The number of kernel evaluations required to form $B^{(3)}$ is, however, increased by a factor of at least four.